ulysses-camara/ulysses-curiosity/README.md

 )
 ```

+#### More examples
+You can find notebooks showcasing more examples in the [Examples](./examples) directory.

+---

 ### Optimizing training with pruning

 There is not point in computing all pretrained model activations past the "farthest" probing model during training.
-If your probing models does not depends on the final output of your pretrained model, you may benefit from pruning away unnecessary modules.
+When probing models does not depends on the final output of your pretrained model, pruning away unnecessary modules will reduce computational waste.

 ```mermaid
 flowchart TB